abtzpro/WhatsUpDoc/README.md

 Note that you will need to sign up for a News API key to use this script.
 You can sign up for a free account at https://newsapi.org/.

-WhatsUpDoc is a product of Hello Security. @abtzpro devoloped the core of WhatsUpDoc.
+WhatsUpDoc is a product of Hello Security. @abtzpro @AdamR devoloped the core of WhatsUpDoc.
 WhatsUpDoc is still being improved and worked upon, so please dont hesistate to let us know of any errors encountered.